TCL C7L Review

 10/10

-It is worth taking a look at the dry numbers here, as in terms of input lag, the TCL C7L is absolute market leader.
-Our measurements showed that the input lag is extremely low, and for a 60 Hz signal, it is just around 10 ms. When we step up a level and launch a game at 120 Hz, the lag drops to an imperceptible 6 to 7 ms. However, even more importantly, these values are maintained by the television even after activating the Dolby Vision format in games.
+It's worth taking a look at the raw numbers here, because in terms of signal latency the TCL C7L is right at the top of the market.
+Our measurements showed that the input lag is extremely low and for a 60 Hz signal it is only about 10 ms. When we step up and run a game at 120 Hz, the delay drops to an almost imperceptible 6 to 7 ms. More importantly, the TV maintains these figures even after enabling Dolby Vision in games.

 SDR HDR Dolby Vision